nwops/puppet-debugger-demo/README.md

 hiera_config = /Users/cosman/github/puppet-repl-demo/hieradata/hiera.yaml
 ```

+## Additiional Puppet Setup (Optional)
+Using the puppet-repl only requires installation of the gem.
+However, to maximize the repl's
+capabilities you should setup your development environment further to work with puppet.

 ### Create a site.pp
 If you want to set topscope variables for use in the repl you need to define them in
 your site.pp file.
 So just edit the following file and define whatever you like.
+While this is for demo
+purposes, ideally you already have a site.pp in your puppet source code.

 `./puppet-repl-demo/environments/production/manifests/site.pp`

 ### Setup hiera
 The data directory for hiera for this demo is hard coded so please update to match your system's
 directory path.
 There is no manipulation of data going on so this could also point to
 your real hiera data as well.
-Please edit `/Users/cosman/github/puppet-repl-demo/hieradata/hiera.yaml` to
+Please edit `./puppet-repl-demo/hieradata/hiera.yaml` to
 match your path.

 ```yaml